Getting Started: 5 Tips for Creating an Effective Email Marketing Strategy

 Whether you’re starting from scratch or salvaging a program that’s lost its way, the following tips can help power your strategy so that your email program is time well spent, with a measurable return.

 First, ask yourself what you hope to achieve at a high level with your email program.
 Do you want your email strategy to a) close xx amount of more sales b) increase brand engagement or c) are you looking at improving specific email delivery or engagement metrics?
 If the answer is all of the above, make sure you have a goal that specifically covers each point with numbers and timeframes.

-After your write down your goals, add in specific tactics that you believe will help achieve those goals, and a method to measure those efforts.
-Completing this will ensure that your strategy is cemented into your day-to-day and longer term campaigns.
+After you write down your goals, add specific tactics that you believe will help achieve those goals and a method to measure those efforts.
+Completing this will ensure that your strategy is cemented into your day-to-day and longer-term campaigns.